Take Your Yoga Practice To The Next Level

 Yoga has evolved over millennia, but its core principles have remained consistent.
 The practice originates from ancient India, with roots in Hindu, Jain, and Buddhist traditions.
 Initially, yoga was a spiritual practice, focusing on mental discipline and self-realization.
 The physical postures were introduced later and became prominent with the rise of modern yoga.

-See also Yoga and Positive Thinking Your Ultimate Guide
+See also Yoga Style Guide For Athletes

 As modern yoga expanded globally, it was shaped by various schools of thought: